nathanru/brenton/README.md

 # brenton
-Here lies the coolest app ever
+Here lies the coolest app ever, and its in Javascript